So, what does one do, in

 active virus, within respiratory droplets.

-So, potentially an effective person coughs
+So, potentially an infected person coughs

 or sneezes onto a horizontal surface,